isomerpages/imda-pixel/_programmes/For Startups/Win Key Reference Customers.md

 description: "Win key reference customers through IMDA Innovation programme "
 third_nav_title: For Startups
 ---
 # Open Innovation Programme
 ![](/images/Programmes/OIP_Hero_banner.jpg)
+ Look out for our quarterly innovation call under the Open Innovation Platform.
+We work with corporates to put up challenge statements and invite startups, technology providers and research institutes with the relevant technology soultions and capabilities to submit proposals.

+The winner of the challenge can benefit from winning key reference customers, prize monies and a chance to co-innovate with corporate to develop, validate, test and bring your solution to commercialisation.

 # AWS-IMDA Joint Innovation Centre